Simple lemonade with basil seeds

 basil seeds before and after soaking in water to make simple lemonade.

-In a jar or container, add lemon juice, sugar, salt, remaining water, ground cumin, crushed cardamom, soaked basil seeds, mix until well combined and sugar dissolves completely.
+In a jar or container, add lemon juice, sugar, salt, remaining water, ground cumin, crushed cardamom and soaked basil seeds, mix until well combined and sugar dissolves completely.

 process of making simple lemonade with basil seeds and spices.